 Activated B cells mature into plasma cells and start to make antibodies:

-- clonal expansion of antigen-specific plasma cells is followed by somatic hypermutation, clonal selection and affinity maturation to ensure the production of the best antibodies for the job, which are released to tackle the infection
+- clonal expansion of antigen-specific plasma cells is followed by somatic hypermutation, clonal selection and affinity maturation to ensure the production of the best antibodies for the job, which are then released to tackle an infection

 Once the infection has been cleared, some plasma cells will remain as dormant “memory” B cells: